-The detector will indicate a red dot on the screen when the alarm relay has latched.
 The audible alarm will alert the user that the detector has entered a main alarm state.
 To reset the detector, press and hold the touch sensor for ~3s.

 Alarm Set Points

 An audible buzzer will sound if the buzzer switch on the circuit board is on!